PitilessPeanut/IncludeDB/README.md

 - [Similar projects](#similar-projects)

 ## Building
-A build process is not required, simply drop *nanopulsedb.h* into your project and use.
+A build process is not required, simply drop *includedb.h* into your project and use.
 #### Demo
-Building the example program can be done with just ``cc -o demo demo_nanopulsedb.c`` When run, a _"hello.dat"_ file will be created.
+Building the example program can be done with just ``cc -o demo demo_includedb.c`` When run, a _"hello.dat"_ file will be created.
 #### Compile-time tests
 If compiled as C++ a number of unit-tests will be executed during compilation.
 To disable this behaviour ```#define DISABLE_TESTS``` before *#including* this file.